ziemek-bucko/blog/_content/ggplot2-theme-cheat-sheet.md

   ))
 ```
 ![A penguins plot that's a little more customized](/assets/ggplot_cheat_sheet/penguins_1.jpeg)

-That's a lot of arguments, right?
-Fortunately, they are mostly self-explanatory:

 * **family**
 Your desired font family.
 To browse available fonts, use windowsFonts().